PrestaShop/docs/src/content/1.7/contribute/contribute-pull-requests/_index.md

 menuTitle: Submitting code changes
 ---

-# How to contribute to the Core by submitting a Pull Request
+# How to contribute code changes

 If you're reading this, thank you!
 This means you're interested in contributing to PrestaShop.
 You probably are a PrestaShop developer, and your use of the project is slightly different from